pabvald/scibot-visualisation/client/src/app/README.md

 - Document
 - Label
-- Layout
+- BoundingBox
 - Paragraph

 and useful interfaces

 - Feature configuration
-- Fixation area
+- Fixation area (configuration)

 used through the different layers of the application.

-### (general) services
+### services
 Encapsulate business logic that is not strictly related to data management or api calls.

+- `GlobalHttpInterceptorService`: intercepts and processes every HTTP error.
+- `GlobalErrorHandlerService`: handles every error that is not handled by the previous one.
+- `NotificationService`: shows a success (green) or error (red) message using a *slack bar*.

 ### state

 Encapsulates the state management.
 To manage our state we simply use BehaviourSubjects or ReplaySubjects.
-Having this kind abstraction gives us a lot of flexibility and allows to change the way we manage state not even touching the presentation layer.
+Having this kind of abstraction gives us a lot of flexibility and allows to change the way we manage state without even touching the presentation layer.

 There are three different states:

-1. `DataState`:
-2. `LabelLevelState`:
-3. `ParagraphLevelState`:
+-  `DataState`: stores the different document data (layout, features, relevance, fixation duration).
+- `LabelLevelState`: stores the the data exclusively related to the label level (fixation duration configuration, enabled).
+- `ParagraphLevelState`: stores the data exclusively related to the paragraph level (features configuration, enabled).

+## Others

+- `app-routing.module.ts`:  allows to add navigation to the app in the case that it is necessary.
+- `app.module.ts`: imports all the necessary modules.